kserve/kserve/docs/samples/batcher/basic/README.md

 curl -v -H "Host: ${SERVICE_HOSTNAME}" http://$CLUSTER_IP/v1/models/$MODEL_NAME:predict -d $INPUT_PATH -H "Content-Type: application/json"
 ```

-The request will go to the batcher container first, and then the batcher container will do batching and send the batching request to predictor container.
+The request will go to the batcher container first, and then the batcher container will do batching and send the batching request to the predictor container.

+Notice: If the interval of sending the two requests is less than "maxLatency", the returned "batchId" will be the same.

-Expected Output
+Expected Output for each ssh terminal tab.

 ```
 *   Trying 169.63.251.68...